 (d) By the Employee with or without Good Reason.
-For purposes of this Agreement, "Good Reason" shall mean (i) a material breach of a material provision of this Agreement by Company, (ii) Company's issuance of a notice of non-renewal of this Agreement under Section 2, (iii) a material diminution in Employee's base compensation, (iv) a material diminution in Employee's authority, duties or responsibilities, (v) a requirement that Employee report to a corporate officer or employee instead of reporting directly to the Board of Directors, or (vi) a change in the geographic location at which Employee must perform services hereunder of more than twenty-five (25) miles; provided, that, Employee provides the Board of Directors with written notice of Good Reason within thirty (30) days of the date on which Employee becomes aware of the condition alleged to give rise to Good Reason, Company does not cure such condition within thirty (30) days after such notice (to the extent curable), and Employee terminates her employment within ninety (90) days following the onset of one or more conditions giving rise to Good Reason.
+For purposes of this Agreement, "Good Reason" shall mean (i) a material breach of a material provision of this Agreement by Company, (ii) Company's issuance of a notice of non-renewal of this Agreement under Section 2, (iii) a material diminution in Employee's base compensation, (iv) a material diminution in Employee's authority, duties or responsibilities, or (v) a change in the geographic location at which Employee must perform services hereunder of more than twenty-five (25) miles; provided, that, Employee provides the Board of Directors with written notice of Good Reason within thirty (30) days of the date on which Employee becomes aware of the condition alleged to give rise to Good Reason, Company does not cure such condition within thirty (30) days after such notice (to the extent curable), and Employee terminates her employment within ninety (90) days following the onset of one or more conditions giving rise to Good Reason.